protocol/research-website/content/posts/202106-holon/index.md

 ***Q:** How do you prevent malicious files being published and duplicated to peers?*

 **A:** In a permissionless network such as IPFS, you cannot guarantee that there are no bad nodes or bad files published in the network.
-Instead, the system and applications built atop he system should have sufficient security mechanisms in place to be resilient against attacks.
-This could include reputation systems for peers and content, the flagging of malicious activity, and the dissemination of malicious activity reports to other peers in the network.
-It is nevertheless worth noting that IPFS does not automatically replicate files (malicious or otherwise) to peers; repliication only happens in response to a request by the peer.
+Instead, the system and applications built atop the system should have sufficient security mechanisms in place to be resilient against attacks.
+This could include reputation systems for peers and content, mechanisms for flagging malicious activity, and the dissemination of malicious activity reports to other peers in the network.
+It is nevertheless worth noting that IPFS does not automatically replicate files (malicious or otherwise) to peers; replication only happens in response to a request by the peer.

 This is an open research topic, so if you’re working in this space, get in touch.